LouisBarranqueiro/reapop/README.md

 ## Import Font Awesome Icons

 Reapop use Font Awesome icons.
-It use only 4 icons, since we made this library to be customized, I decided to not include Font Awesome as a dependencies to let you the choice to use it or not.
+But since this component is built to be customizable we decided to not include Font Awesome as a dependencies to let you the choice to use it or not.

+If you want to use it, check the following guides.

-### With Webpack as a npm dependency
+### With Webpack

-1. Install Font Awesome with `npm install --save font-awesome`
+1. Install Font Awesome with `npm install font-awesome --save`
-2. Install Font Awesome Webpack with `npm install --save font-awesome-webpack`
+2. Install Font Awesome Webpack with `npm install font-awesome-webpack --save`
-2. Install less because Font Awesome Webpack need it with `npm install --save-dev less`
+2. Install less because Font Awesome Webpack need it with `npm install less --save-dev`
 3. Import it in your root component with `import 'font-awesome-webpack';` .
-Here is an [example](https://github.com/LouisBarranqueiro/reapop.blob/master/demo/src/index.js)
+Here is an [example](https://github.com/LouisBarranqueiro/reapop/blob/master/demo/src/index.js#L8)
 4. Update your webpack config with 2 new loaders :

 ``` js